JuiciiYT/robloxutil/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` or click [here](https://robloxutil.github.io/robloxutil/licensing) for more information.
+See `LICENSE.txt` for more information.